google/rust-design-faq/src/types.md

 }
 ```

-(the type system would prevent these operations happening in parallel).
+(The type system would prevent these operations happening in parallel.)

 *Marker traits*.
 Indicate that a type meets certain invariants, so subsequent
 users of that type don't need to check at runtime.
 A common example is to